MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

 <!-- ---------- -->
 ###### Gathering details

-Your application can use and collect information from the above events to identify the most frequent issues for your application.
+Your application can use and collect information from the `ProcessFailed` and `BrowserProcessExited` events to identify the most frequent issues for your application.

 Some process failures might raise the `ProcessFailed` event across different WebView2 controls in your application; see [Handle unexpected exits for various types of processes](#handle-unexpected-exits-for-various-types-of-processes).
 You must decide how often to gather details and how to handle duplicates for these cases.